ExtensionEngine/tailor/README.md

 #### ActivityRelationship

-Defines the structure of an activity relationship field.
+Defines the structure of the activity relationship field.

 - **type** `String` - Defines the name of the relationship.
 The relationship will be published under this value.